 Immigrants and faith: Profile of an expanding suburban Chicago Hindu house of worship and article on the Greek language debate in US Orthodox Christian churches.

-Barron's investing stories by Dimitra DeFotis are moving offline.
-Try the Barron's DeFotis article search and read PDFs in the Dimitra DeFotis Barron's section on LinkedIn.
+Barron's investing stories by Dimitra DeFotis: Try Barron's "advanced" search, and change dates to four-year intervals between 2000-2017.
+There are a few PDFs in the Dimitra DeFotis Barron's section on LinkedIn.

-On energy, I organized and edited MLP roundtables in 2012 and 2013 and wrote the Investing in Big Oil cover story.
-I spoke on CNBC after a story on Iran and oil prices.
+On energy, Dimitra organized and edited MLP roundtables in 2012 and 2013 and wrote the Investing in Big Oil cover story.
+She spoke on CNBC after a big story on Iran and oil prices.

 On debt, income and dividends: A column on EM Bonds, a data-screen on 13 dividend payers and Q&As on bonds and banks.